 Is Jake Paul vs Anthony Joshua a ‘scripted’ fight?
 Eddie Hearn addresses accusations

-Joshua will fight the YouTuber-turned-boxer in a professional heavyweight contest on 19 December
+Joshua will fight the YouTuber-turned-boxer in a professional heavyweight contest this weekend

-Anthony Joshua will box Jake Paul in a professional heavyweight fight on 19 December – not an exhibition – yet some fans are still sceptical.
+Anthony Joshua will box Jake Paul in a professional heavyweight fight this Friday, 19 December – not an exhibition – yet some fans are still sceptical.

 Many followers of the sport have questioned the legitimacy of this match-up, finding it difficult to believe that Joshua, a former two-time world heavyweight champion, will simply be allowed to try to knock out Paul, a YouTuber-turned-boxer, at the earliest opportunity.